enyojs/ares-project/hermes/README.md

 You must Frist install the box.net sync app for this to work

-Just a quick simple way to get to Box.net using the local hermes file system pointed to the Sync folder on your PC/Srever
+Just a quick simple way to get to Box.net using the local hermes file system pointed to the Sync folder on your PC/Server

-make a secound copie of the
+make a second copie of the

 		{
 			"active":true,